 When it comes to powders, there are three popular choices: baby powder, talcum powder or a starch-based powder like corn starch.
 Many doctors recommend talcum powder, as it tends to be more effective than corn starch products against crotch-area sweat.
 Powders enriched with antifungal agents are also available.
 If using baby powder, be careful not to apply inside the vagina.
 Researchers have uncovered a potential association between baby powder and ovarian cancer if baby powder gets into the body.

-Absorbent powders can also be a good way to reduce “swamp crotch.”
+Absorbent powders and body powder lotions can also be a good way to reduce “swamp crotch.”
 Chafing, sticking, and a vinegar-like odor often plagues men with excessive groin sweating.
 There are dozens of products specifically formulated to control sweating in the nether region and help prevent a rash from groin sweat.

 Creams for application in the groin area are intended to treat irritation and rash that result from groin sweat.
 Jock itch (tinea cruris, aka crotch rot) is a fungal infection that primarily afflicts men, though women can get it, too.
 Jock itch causes a rash, pain, and itching in and on the groin folds.
 It’s easily treated with antifungal creams and it can even clear up on its own if the crotch area is kept clean and dry.